prestodb/presto-yarn/README.md

 ## <a name="packageconfig"></a> Presto App Package configuration

 There are some sample configuration options files available at ``presto-yarn-package/src/main/resources`` directory in the repository. ``appConfig.json`` and ``resources-[singlenode|mutlinode].json`` files are the two major configuration files you need to configure before you can get Presto running on YARN.
 Copy the ``presto-yarn-package/src/main/resources/appConfig.json`` and ``presto-yarn-package/src/main/resources/resources-[singlenode|multinode].json`` to a local file at a location where you are planning to run Slider.
 Name them as ``appConfig.json`` and ``resources.json``.
 Update these sample json files with whatever configurations you want to have for Presto.
 If you are ok with the default values in the sample file you can just use them as-is.

+The "default" values listed for the sections [appConfig.json](#appconfig) and [resources.json](#resources) are from ``presto-yarn-package/src/main/resources/appConfig.json`` and ``presto-yarn-package/src/main/resources/resources-multinode.json`` files respectively.
+These default values will also be used for installation using [Ambari](#sliderview) Slider View.

 ``Note``: If you are planning to use Ambari for your installation skip to this [section](#sliderview).
 Changing these files manually is needed only if you are going to install Presto on YARN manually using Slider.
 If installing via Ambari, you can change these configurations from the Slider view.